yonip97/The_final_benchmark/readme.md

 # The Final Benchmark

-This repository contains the dataset and evaluation pipeline accompanying the paper: “Fine-Grained Detection of Context-Grounded Hallucinations Using LLMs”
+This repository contains the dataset and evaluation pipeline accompanying the paper: ``Fine-Grained Detection of Context-Grounded Hallucinations Using LLMs``.

 We introduce **Final**: a benchmark designed to evaluate LLMs’ ability to perform fine grained localization of factual inconsistencies in a grounded generation setup.
 We also propose an LLM-based evaluation pipeline to assess model performance on this task.